louking/members/docs/meetings-member-guide.rst

 The My Meetings view can be used to see a summary of :term:`meetings <meeting>` you were :term:`invited <invite>` to, or to navigate to the :ref:`My Status Report view` for a particular meeting.

+This view shows your :term:`RSVP <rsvp>` reponse, whether you attended, and gives links to any reports which have been generated about the meeting.

 .. image:: images/my-meetings-view.*
     :align: center